 I think the most common question that most cyclists will have, when you tell them about a bike lock that spays thieves with a vomit inducing, noxious gas, (once they’ve finished celebrating, of course), is: “but is it legal?”.

 And it’s a good question, with an (unfortunately) complicated answer.
-Because like so many other things in life, the legality or otherwise, will depend on where you are.
+Because, like so many other things in life, the legality or otherwise, will depend on where you are.

 SkunkLock have gone to great lengths to ensure that the lock is legal in every country and state.
-The lock is plastered with warning messages and there are three different gas formulas to meet the legal requirements of different places.
+The lock is plastered with warning messages, and there are three different gas formulas to meet the legal requirements of different places.

-For example in the EU and some US states, where pepper spray is not allowed, the gas doesn’t include capsicum (a key ingredient in pepper spray).
+For example, in the EU and some US states, where pepper spray is not allowed, the gas doesn’t include capsicum (a key ingredient in pepper spray).

-I think the thing to remember is that the SkunkLock is not weaponised, and the gas inside will not cause long term harm to anyone.
+I think the thing to remember is that the SkunkLock is not weaponized, and the gas inside will not cause long term harm to anyone.
 It’s just meant to be so completely disgusting, that it will drive people away!

-However, if you’re really worried about this you should consult the specific laws of your country or state.
+However, if you’re really worried about this, you should consult the specific laws of your country or state.

 The SkunkLock is something we’ve never seen before.
 But it’s something many cyclists have been calling for, for a long, long time.
-Finally: a way to fight back against the thieves that have been terrorizing our community!
+Finally: a way to fight back against the bike thieves that have been terrorizing our community!

 The truth is, we won’t know how successfully it does this for a while.
 It needs to be tested against real thieves in the streets, sheds and garages, where we habitually keep our bikes.
 However, my experience with it, was very positive.

 There’s a difficult balance to get right here.
-The lock needs to provide a sufficient level of conventional protection, to function reliably as a regular lock.
+The lock needs to provide a sufficient level of conventional protection, to function reliably as a regular bike lock.
 And it needs to do that while maintaining a usable size and weight, and a realistic price.

 But what of that balance?
 For me, it seems like they haven’t compromised the conventional security too much.
-It looks and feels like a very secure lock.
+It looks and feels like a very secure bike lock.
 And while it’s a little bit more bulky than other standard size u-locks, it’s certainly not unusually heavy.

 The lack of carrying options will be challenging for some (including me).
-I don’t usually carry a bag when I’m cycling and there’s nowhere else it will fit naturally on my bike.
+I don’t usually carry a bag when I’m cycling, and there’s nowhere else it will fit naturally on my bike.
 So I would have to buy a holster or take a bag with me specially.

 Personally, I think the SkunkLock will work really well as a stay at home lock.
 The element of surprise and the effects of the cloud of noxious gas would be massively concentrated in the dark confines of a bike shed or garage.
-Hopefully leading to utter panic in the thief!
+Hopefully leading to utter panic in the bike thief!